Talamantez/MindFlex-NodeCopter/README.md

 Have fun and if you have any questions or ideas for improving it, please let me know.

+sam-heller added a library for the neurosky mindset - it's in "Node Only" and called "node-neurosky.js."

 Invaluable resource from which all drone commands come: http://nodecopter.com/